lathomas64/palette-builder/wp-content/plugins/builder/docs/Imani's Kanban.md

 ## done

+- [ ] error message if nothing returned for filter
 - [ ] add delay to filter: restart if requested again
 - [ ] price secondary sort a-z
 - [ ] [[shadow_story not defined error]]